Python-Markdown/markdown/docs/extensions/index.md

 Officially Supported Extensions
 -------------------------------

-The extensions lists below are included with (at least) the most recent release and are officially supported by Python-Markdown.
+The extensions listed below are included with (at least) the most recent release and are officially supported by Python-Markdown.
 Any documentation is maintained here and all bug reports should be made to the project.
 If you have a typical install of Python-Markdown, these extensions are already